 20 IMPORTANT HAND TOOLS FOR NEW TRADITIONAL WOODWORKERS

 Below is the same list of 20 tools that is found on the first page of the woodworking hand tool buyer’s guide (here).
 They are included below as a convenience to you.

-1. Buy or Build a Workbench
+1. Build or Purchase a Solid Workbench

-Panel saws are long, thin saws with a comfortable wooden handle.
+Handsaws (often called “panel saws”) are long, thin saws with a comfortable wooden handle.
 They are used for rough dimensioning of your lumber.
+Although a “panel saw” is technically a smaller handsaw that fits into the panel of a tool chest, I’ll hereafter refer to this type of saw as a “Panel Saw” to differentiate them from the broad category referred to as “hand saws”.
 Panel saws come in two tooth configurations: “Rip” (cuts along the grain…like a chisel) and “Cross Cut” (cuts across the grain…like a knife).
 You will need both.

 5: Buy Three Back Saws: Dovetail Saw, Carcass Saw, & Tenon Saw